kiali/kiali.io/content/en/docs/Configuration/rbac.md

 Changing resources in the cluster can be a sensitive operation.
 Because of this, the logged in user will need to be given the needed privileges to perform any updates through Kiali.
-The following `ClusterRole` contains all write privileges that may used in Kiali:
+The following `ClusterRole` contains all write privileges that may be used in Kiali:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1